“Bayerische Edelreifung” – for best wheat beer quality

 … is also known as “bottle fermentation” or “cask fermentation”

-- After the regular fermentation process, we add some brewer’s wort and fresh fermenting yeast – the famous “ERDINGER fine yeast” – to the “green” beer.
+- After the regular fermentation process, we add some brewer’s wort and fresh fermenting yeast – the famous “ERDINGER fine yeast” – to the “young” beer.

-- Once our wheat beer has been bottled, we allow it up to three weeks to mature again in the bottle or keg under optimal conditions.
+- Once our wheat beer has been bottled, we allow it up to four weeks to mature again in the bottle, keg or can in optimal conditions in our fully air-conditioned warehouse.

-- Our master brewers check whether the wheat beer is perfect.
-Only then do they release it for shipping.
+- Our master brewers always check, if the wheat beer is perfect.
+Only then, they release it for shipping.

 “Edelreifung” stands for care, attention to detail and genuine Bavarian wheat beer brewing skills.
 This is why we started using this term for our traditional bottle fermentation method in September 2019.